YordanGeorgiev/qto/doc/md/issue-tracker-features-and-functionalities.md

 #### 2.3.4. paging - setting the table's page number
 If the result-set requested is larger than the page size you can go to the next page number by using the "&page-num=&lt;&lt;page-num&gt;&gt;" url parameter.
 You could go to the next page number by clicking on the links just bellow the quick search textbox.
 The table control has UI for setting the table page number.
-You could quickly use the / char shortcut to focus to the quick search box and from there use the tab to quickly naviagate to the desired page number.
+You could quickly use the / char shortcut to focus to the quick search box and from there use the tab to quickly navigate to the desired page number.